sylaspg/grasp-continuum/README.md

     - answer _n_ when asked _Default settings?_
     - answer _y_ when asked _Perform continuum wave function calculations?_
-    - provide continuum electron energy in hartree (should be negative according to convention used in GRASP, or zero for scattering length calculation)
+    - provide continuum electron energy in hartree (should be positive, or zero for accurate scattering length calculation)
     - decide if polarization potential should be included.
       - _0_ - do not include polarization potential
       - _1_ - include dipole term of the model potential with default parameters: